 We slept pretty well.
-In the campsite store I bought some bread before we went to the village.
-It was about a 15 minute walk.
+We bought some bread in the campsite store before going to the village.
+That was about a 15-minute walk.
 The entire town only had roads with a 15% incline.
-At the local market we followed Bram's principle of only taking right turns, so we saw everything.
-When we were done we went searching for a supermarket.
-That turned out to be on the other side of town, or so we thought, eventually it turned out to be somewhere between the village center and the campsite.
+At the local market, we followed Bram's principle of only taking right turns, which he claimed made sure we saw everything.
+Afterward, we went searching for a supermarket.
 We were confused by the roads the entire time we stayed in Cassis.
-We again bought way too much food and went to a bay that was on all postcards.
+We again bought way too much food before walking to a bay that was depicted on all postcards.
 It turned out to be an hour away, but we didn't have much else to do.
-In the bay we first ate a small mountain of chocolate buns and baguettes, and then took a lot of pictures.
+In the bay, we first ate a small mountain of chocolate buns and baguettes and then took a lot of pictures.

 The water was really clear here

 Does this look like the postcard?

 After taking pictures we turned back to the campsite.
 As we didn't have a working stove we had to find some dinner that didn't require cooking.
 First we smelled the fuel in the local supermarket as discreetly as possible to figure out if it was the right fuel for Bram's stove.
 We ended up making a sandwich with cucumber, tomato, mead, lettuce, and mayonnaise.
 We sat in front of our tent to eat everything when we discovered there were many ants.
 There was a nest close by.
 There were tiny ants that just ran around, medium ones that carried small breadcrumbs, and big ones, about one centimeter long, that carried larger things.
 Bram tried to eat an entire baguette at once, which meant a lot of extra spillings for the ants.
 We fed them the last bit of meat so that we could monitor how fast they ate in the morning.
 It was around seven o'clock when we finished eating.
 We had nothing to do but had been looking out over a large mountain the entire day.